-If you wear understated, minimalist jewelry in your everyday life, your engagement ring should be the same.
+Your engagement ring should be the same if you wear understated, minimalist jewelry daily.
 A fine, thin band in a classic metal like yellow gold, rose gold or platinum and a solitaire diamond creates a beautifully simple finish.
 There are many benefits to choosing a minimalist ring.
-It is perfect for stacking with other dainty jewelry, easy to clean and repair, and will always be comfortable to wear.
+It is perfect for stacking with other dainty jewelry, is easy to clean and repair, and will always be comfortable to wear.
 Not to mention, minimalist rings never go out of style.

 29. Suspended Diamond Ring

-Similar to a tension ring, a suspended diamond ring also gives the illusion of a stone that’s hovering.
-However, the suspended ring sits above the shank, creating a platform effect, rather than being placed between two ends of the shank.
+Like a tension ring, a suspended diamond ring also gives the illusion of a hovering stone.
+However, the suspended ring sits above the shank, creating a platform effect rather than being placed between two ends of the shank.
 A suspended ring is a subtle design, but it creates an intriguing sense of drama when viewed from the side.
 It’s an interesting style that can be combined with a claw setting or cathedral, so it’s adaptable.

 30. Shaped Band Ring

 Shaped bands are currently a big trend in engagement rings.
 One of the most popular is the chevron style.
 The shank is formed into a triangular point, with a pear-shaped diamond connected to the tip to create a teardrop effect.
-It’s a ring style that creates harmony between the stone and the band, bringing the two together in symmetry.
+The ring style creates harmony between the stone and the band, bringing the two together in symmetry.
 As a result, some consider it a representation of two people who are a perfect fit for each other.
-It’s also a modern look and is even more striking when paired with a shaped wedding band.
+It’s also modern and even more striking when paired with a shaped wedding band.